Shell swings into huge profit as oil price recovers

 As lockdowns spread in 2020, oil prices dropped off a cliff, even briefly turning negative.

-Prices have since rebounded sharply, with the benchmark Brent North Sea oil contract trading at almost $90 per barrel.
+Prices have since rebounded sharply, with the benchmark Brent North Sea oil contract trading at almost $90 per barrel, weighing on business costs and individuals' spending power as inflation worries mount worldwide.

-Gas and electricity prices have also seen massive gains over the past year, boosting income for energy majors but weighing on business costs and individuals' spending power.
+Shell revenue jumped 45 percent to $261.5 billion last year, the group said.

-Also last year, Shell shareholders backed plans to switch the oil giant's headquarters from the Netherlands to Britain after a century and to drop Royal Dutch from its name.
+Shell shareholders backed plans in December to switch the oil giant's headquarters from the Netherlands to Britain after a century -- and to drop Royal Dutch from its name.

 That has meant also a switch of its tax residence to Britain as well as top executives including Beurden to London.